Vanderbilt University Logo

 Gretchen Selcke, Assistant Director (Email): Gretchen Selcke is the assistant director of the Center for Latin American, Caribbean, and Latinx Studies.
 Her research interests include Latinx literature and culture, Afro Hispanic literature, and Latinx entrepreneurship.
 She received her doctorate from Vanderbilt University, where she began work on diasporic literature from the Spanish Caribbean.
 Currently, she is working on a book-length manuscript on contemporary Latinx narratives.
 As a Library Dean’s Fellow for the Manuel Zapata Olivella Special Collections Correspondence at the Jean and Alexander Heard Library at Vanderbilt, she helped create an online exhibit of representative correspondence and documents from four linear feet of Zapata Olivella’s personal archives.
 Selcke has been elected the 2022-2023 president of the Latinx Studies Section of the Latin American Studies Association (LASA).In addition, Selcke serves on the editorial board of the Afro-Hispanic Review.

 Alma Paz-Sanmiguel, Administrative Specialist (Email): Alma Paz-Sanmiguel joined CLACX in July 2011 as Administrative Assistant II.
 Alma has a background in graphic arts and small business management.
-Alma’s duties include providing administrative support for CLACX faculty and staff, coordinating logistics of visiting speakers, and helping to strengthen the Center’s relationships both on and off campus in cultural outreach for the Latin American community thru events such as Global Villages at Celebrate Nashville Cultural Festival, organizes the Latin American Images Photo Competition and current advisor for the Vanderbilt’s Ballet Folklorico de Mexico student organization, she is also member of the Advisory Committee for Celebrate Nashville Cultural Festival with Metro Parks.
+Alma’s duties include providing administrative support for CLACX faculty and staff, coordinating logistics of visiting speakers, and helping to strengthen the Center’s relationships both on and off campus in cultural outreach for the Latin American community thru events such as Cheekwood’s Dia de los Muertos Festival, organizes the Latin American Images Photo Competition and current advisor for the Vanderbilt’s Ballet Folklorico de Mexico student organization, she is also an advisor to immersion program for students as a requirement course for graduation.
 Born in Guadalajara, Mexico.

 Luisa Mattos, Program Coordinator (Email): Luisa is the Program Coordinator of the Center for Latin American, Caribbean and Latinx Studies.
-Originally from Brazil, she holds a B.S. in Education with a specialization in Advanced Multicultural Studies from the University of Brasilia.
-Luisa is a member of the research group on Public Policy, History and Education for Racial and Gender Relations (GEPPHERG) in Brazil, and her academic projects are focused on racial relations, curriculum analysis and anti-discriminatory policies.
-In Tennessee, she served as a Counselor for international students.
-In addition, she has worked with the Federal Reserve Bank on a scholar program to diversify the economic education pipeline in the United States.
+Originally from Brazil, she holds a B.S. in Education with a specialization in Public Policies from the University of Brasilia.
+While pursuing her Business and Economics degree in the United States, she has worked with the Federal Reserve Bank on a scholar program to potentialize economics education access in the United States.
 Luisa is bilingual in Portuguese and English and has translated academic and other publications.
-In 2023, the Tennessee Higher Education Commission awarded her the Harold Love Outstanding Community Service Award for her consistent commitment and collaboration with local non-profits.
-In her role at CLACX, Luisa oversees programs with K-16 educators, coordinates events and activities on and off campus, leads communications, and serves as a liaison between CLACX and our affiliated student organizations and alumni.
+In 2023, the Tennessee Higher Education Commission awarded her the Harold Love Outstanding Community Service Award for her consistent commitment and collaboration within the Tennessean community.
+In her role at CLACX, Luisa oversees programs with K-16 educators, coordinates CLACX and joint events and activities on and off campus, establishes cross-institutional collaborations, leads communications, and serves as a liaison between CLACX and our affiliated student organizations and alumni.

 Headshot of Jesús Ruiz